Free Gun Violence Prevention Course Launches To Educate Young Activists

 If students complete the more than 540 minutes of lectures and related course work, they receive a certificate.
 But even if they don't finish the course, she says there's a benefit to students sharing what they've learned in the course on social media.

-Previous MOOCs offered by Hopkins have attracted millions of registrants, according the university.
+Previous massive open online courses offered by Hopkins have attracted millions of registrants, according the university.
 For this one, university officials hope to enroll 20,000 students per year.